Irvinehimself/Irvines-Firejail-Extras/README.md

 * It only tries to get the \<app\> to launch and ignores warnings.
 (See the inline notes for the shell)
 * If the \<app\>  launches, it may immediately crash.
 (See my inline notes about `private-lib` in the Chromium based Opera and Inox browser's `.local` customisation files)
 * Even if it launches, you will probably have to use `stderr` to manually find missing files for Gtk
-  * Typically, the missing GTK libraries might be: *"gtk-3.0, gdk-pixbuf-2.0 and libcanberra-gtk3.so.0"*
 * After all this, your are still going to have to make an educated guess about what is needed to enable missing functionality.
 To help with this task, I wrote the complementary [*FjTools-GuessMissingLibs*](#fjtools-guessmissinglibs) which greatly eases the task of guessing the libraries missed by *FjTools-CreatePrivateLib*.

 *See* the provided [example](#example----creating-firefox-private-lib) for a detailed guide to usage and a general description of the methodology.